OpenSourceEconomics/econ-project-templates/docs/source/getting_started/cookiecutter_dialogue.rst

    **add_mypy** -- Whether to add mypy configuration files.

-   **add_readthedocs** -- Whether to add configuration files that allow you to host the documentation of the project on readthedocs.

    **add_codecov** -- Whether to add configuration files to collect the testing coverage of your project using codecov.